celo-org/celo-monorepo/packages/docs/command-line-interface/identity.md

                                                              array of index addresses for local signing.
 Example --ledgerCustomAddresses "[4,99]"

-  --tokenAddress=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  (required) The address of the token that will be withdrawn
+  --tokenAddress=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d  The address of the token that will be withdrawn.
+Defaults
+                                                             to cUSD

   --useLedger                                                Set it to use a ledger wallet
 ```